-3.2.15 Comprehensive Environmental Response, Compensation, and Liability Information System (CERCLIS) the list of sites compiled by the United States Environmental Protection Agency (EPA) that EPA has investigated or is currently investigating for potential hazardous substance contamination for possible inclusion on the National Priorities List.

-3.2.16 construction debris-concrete, brick, asphalt, and other such building materials discarded in the construction of a building or other improvement to property.

-3.2.17 contaminated public wells-public wells used for drinking water that have been designated by a government entity as contaminated by hazardous substances (for example, chlorinated solvents), or as having water unsafe to drink without treatment.

-3.2.18 contiguous property owner liability protection-(42 U.S.C. §9607(q)).
-A person may qualify for the contiguous property owner liability protection if, among other requirements, such person owns real property that is contiguous to, and that is or may be contaminated by hazardous substances from other real property that is not owned by that person.
+- 3.2.14 Comprehensive Environmental Response, Compensation, and Liability Information System (CERCLIS)-the list of sites compiled by EPA that EPA has investigated or is currently investigating for potential hazardous substance contamination for possible inclusion on the National Priorities List. - 3.2.15 construction debris-concrete, brick, asphalt, and other such building materials discarded in the construction of a building or other improvement to property. - 3.2.16 contaminated public wells-public wells used for drinking water that have been designated by a government entity as contaminated by hazardous substances (for example, chlorinated solvents), or as having water unsafe to drink without treatment. - 3.2.17 contiguous property owner liability protection-(42 U.S.C. §9607(q))-a person may qualify for the contiguous property owner liability protection if, among other requirements, such person owns real property that is contiguous to, and that is or may be contaminated by hazardous substances from other real property that is not owned by that person.
 Furthermore, such person conducted all appropriate inquiries at the time of acquisition of the property and did not know or have reason to know that the property was or could be contaminated by a release or threatened release from the contiguous property.
 The all appropriate inquiries must not result in knowledge of contamination.
 If it does, then such person did "know" or "had reason to know" of contamination and would not be eligible for the contiguous property owner liability protection.
-See Appendix X1 for the other necessary requirements that are beyond the scope of this Practice.

-3.2.19 controlled recognized environmental condition-a recognized environmental condition resulting from a past release of hazardous substances or petroleum products that has been addressed to the satisfaction of the applicable regulatory authority (for example, as evidenced by the issuance of a no further action letter or equivalent, or meeting risk-based criteria established by regulatory authority), with hazardous substances or petroleum products allowed to remain in place subject to the implementation of required controls (for example, property use restrictions, activity and use limitations, institutional controls, or engineering controls)4.
+See Appendix X1 for the other necessary requirements that are beyond the scope of this practice. - 3.2.18 controlled recognized environmental condition-a recognized environmental condition resulting from a past release of hazardous substances or petroleum products that has been addressed to the satisfaction of the applicable regulatory authority (for example, as evidenced by the issuance of a no further action letter or equivalent, or meeting risk-based criteria established by regulatory authority), with hazardous substances or petroleum products allowed to remain in place subject to the implementation of required controls (for example, property use restrictions, activity and use limitations, institutional controls, or engineering controls).
+(See Note 2.)
 A condition considered by the environmental professional to be a controlled recognized environmental condition shall be listed in the findings section of the Phase I Environmental Site Assessment report, and as a recognized environmental condition in the conclusions section of the Phase I Environmental Site Assessment report.
+(See Note 3.)